Welcome to the Parent Page

 About mr. palermo

-I have been teaching science at WFHS for 10 Years (Living Environment for 4 years and Regents/Honors Chemistry for the past 6 years.
+I started my teaching career as an adjunct instructor at Stony Brook University teaching animal physiology.
+In 2007 I began teaching science at WFHS (Living Environment for the first 4 years then I shifted to Regents/Honors Chemistry which I currently teach.
 I earned a B.S. in Biology & Chemistry and a M.A.T. in Science Education from Stony Brook University.
-I am currently working towards a PhD in Science Education from Stony Brook University.
+I am currently working towards a PhD in Science Education from Stony Brook University where I am studying teacher leadership.
+In addition, I am a peer reviewer for the Journal of Chemical Education, AACT and a science education researcher.
 When I am not teaching I spend my time surfing, playing drums in a band, volunteering as a firefighter and rescue diver and hanging with my son Elliott at the beach.
 If you have any questions about the class please send me an email.

 I was selected in January 2015 as a Master Teacher by New York State.
 I will be collaborating with teachers from all areas of NYS to improve classroom learning and motivate students towards a career in STEM.